How to Apply for Life Insurance With a Risky Sport in

 Independent agents such as ourselves are also known as brokers.
-The independent agents work with all the best companies in the nation and can use the right companies for any specific applicant.
-Regardless if they have a high-risk health concern, a dangerous sport, or a hazardous hobby.
+Independent agents work with all the best companies in the nation and can use the right companies for any specific applicant.
+Regardless of whether they have a high-risk health concern, a dangerous sport, or a hazardous hobby.
 The other agents are called captive agents and work for one specific insurance company, such as State Farm or Country Financial.
 This means they can use only one company’s product, unlike an independent agent that can use them all.

 The brokers use many life insurance companies that are very competitive with special high-risk situations.
 This makes them the most logical agent to use if you are looking for the lowest rates and the best policy for your needs.

 Paper Application – A paper application has an average of twenty pages to complete.
-A paper application is the most time-consuming and requires the most work.
+Paper applications are the most time-consuming and require the most work.
 We believe these applications are obsolete by today’s standards.